zencart/documentation/content/user/template/font_awesome.md

 Of course your CSS and button may be different depending on your template styles.
 The button element needs the _type="submit"_ field for it to work as a form submit button.

+#### Example 2
- 2) Example;  In Example One, we hard coded the font icons in the button code.
+ In Example One, we hard coded the font icons in the button code.
 The problem with this is you can not use image buttons again without changing the code back plus you would have to edit each file if you wanted to change icons.

 In Example Two I’ll change the `includes/functions/html_output.php` file such that you can turn CSS buttons off and display the hard buttons if you wish to.
 Plus you can use different icons based on language.